College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 I’m sure you know someone who began at the bottom and worked their way up.

-It could be your local hairdresser who began by washing hair for cash tips.
+It could be your local hairdresser who began with only a high school diploma and washed hair for cash tips.

 It could be a DIY repair person turned construction pro.